 Boogiepop Phantom is an anime that focuses almost entirely on the dark side of human nature.
 Now, this can be a complete turnoff if you get sick of the same depressed high school kids and extremely dark areas episode after episode.
 Until the last episode, pretty much the only colors you'll see are orange(the sky), red (blood), and black (I know it's a shade, not a color).
 With this anime being made in 2000, the older animation combined with these colors is not exactly a great level of animation.
-However, for the mood, the animation works very well.
-Everything seems blurry and washed out, and it works wonders with the depressed characters and settings.
+However, for the mood, the animation works extremely well.
+Everything seems blurry and washed out, and it works wonders with the depressed characters, settings, and many themes.

 The sound is worth noting; the background music is often effective and fitting.
 Strangely enough, this doesn't apply to the ending, and, to lesser extent, the opening as well.
-The opening theme Yuudachi is one of my personal favorites, and the ending is decent, but neither fits the mood well.
+The opening theme Yuudachi is one of my personal all time favorites, and the ending is decent, but doesn't fit the mood that well.
 The sub is good, but just, well, good.
 It's my personal choice to go with the sub every time I rewatch the series.
-The dub is hit or miss; some characters are great, others are bland as cardboard.
-Episode 3 was dubbed particularly poorly, and although I usually chose sub over dub when rewatching this anime I still think that that episode was probably the worst of the bunch.
+The dub is hit or miss: some characters are great, others are as bland as cardboard.
+Episode 3 was dubbed particularly poorly, and was (not only for this reason) my least favorite in the series.

 Because, as mentioned earlier, there is no main character, the majority of the characters are only part of the current side story, and are not developed very well.
 Overall, this is probably the worst part of the anime, and many of the characters are quite forgettable.
 And oddly enough, this seems to actually fit into the anime's message about the dark side of humanity.
 Most of the people I meet are certainly forgettable, and that is what this anime reminds me of.
 I did like the characters with reccurring appearances though, such as Toka Miyashita, Nagi Kirima, and, of course, Boogiepop.

-All in all, this has become one of my favorite animes.
-I'm up to 6 watches and counting, with no shock value or cliffhangers to keep me going - just an incredibly interesting story.
+All in all, this has become one of my absolute favorite animes.
+I'm up to 6 watches and counting, with no shock value or cliffhangers to keep me going - just an incredibly interesting story that tries its hardest.
 I would highly recommend this underrated gem: some may hate it even if they like series of a similar nature, but if you do enjoy it I really think it is worth your time.